HA5ANT/FeatureShield/README.md

 Notes:
 - Paths in the scripts are currently absolute to `E:\code\FeatureShield_Phase1_clean`.
 For portability, prefer relative paths like `data/raw/train_features.csv` and `models/random_forest_ember.joblib`.
+- GPU notes: On Windows, the `xgboost` pip wheel includes GPU support.
+Ensure you have an NVIDIA GPU with a recent driver.
+No extra CUDA package is typically required beyond the driver for the wheel to use CUDA.

 ---